 Husika-Afrika, in efforts to contribute to the end of this trade and exploitation of children and violation of their rights;

-- Holdsseminars and conferences to train Law enforcers and sensitized them on the law on human trafficking to have an in-depth understanding which can help in curbing the rising numbers of people being trafficked every day in the country.
+– Holds seminars and conferences to train law enforcers and sensitized them on the laws on human trafficking to have an in-depth understanding which can help in curbing the rising numbers of people being trafficked every day in the country.

-- Organizestrainings and sensitization programs in schools and other community forums to alert vulnerable groups about these cases and how to avoid being victims.
+– Organizes training and sensitization programs in schools and other community forums to alert vulnerable groups about these cases and how to avoid being victims.

-- Setup referral mechanisms an safety nets to ensure that sexually exploited children are withdrawn, rehabilitated and reintegrated with their families and communities
+– Setup referral mechanisms and safety nets to ensure that sexually exploited children are withdrawn, rehabilitated and reintegrated with their families and communities.

-- Foster a robust men, boys and community-based child protection structures aimed at preventing and protecting protecting children from sexual exploitation
+– Foster a robust men, boys and community-based child protection structures aimed at preventing and protecting children from sexual exploitation.

-It is very common to see children being sent to work for pay in the shambas; as househelps, traders in the market; etc to fend for the family or supplement the income of the family.
+It is very common to see children being sent to work for pay in the shambas; as house-helps, traders in the market; etc to fend for the family or supplement the income of the family, at the expense of education.
 Some children however are forced to do this as they do not have parents or guardians, or they have them but they are not able to fend for them due to old age, sickness or disabilities.

-Thousands of other children live and scavenge on the streets as a result of being orphaned, abused at home, running away from home to seek freedom, among many other issues in the family.
+Thousands of other children live and scavenge on the streets as a result of being orphaned, abused at home, running away from home to seek freedom, among many family related issues.

-- Partners with authorities and other organizations that work with children to investigate where a child is being used, and tries to help out by suggesting or offering an alternative way of income that parents or guardian would do so that the children are allowed to go to school and concentrate.
+– Partners with authorities and other organizations that work with children to investigate where a child is being used, and tries to help out by suggesting or offering an alternative way of income that parents or guardian would do so that the children are allowed to go to school and the needed knowledge.

-- Sensitizes children and parents/guardian about the right of the children and help them think of alternatives to child labour.
+– Sensitizes children and parents/guardian about the rights of the children and help them think of alternatives to child labour.

 – Creates awareness of the dangers of child labour to both the children and the parents/guardians; things like sexual abuse by predators, introduction to drugs and substance abuse, introduction to criminal activities, loss of school time among other risks associated with child labour.